paritytech/substrate/README.md

 </p>

 Substrate is a next-generation framework for blockchain innovation 🚀.
+## THIS IS Trying, change this file for Substrate Course, from Aaron of #3 team,
+uid: 054
 ## Trying it out

 Simply go to [docs.substrate.io](https://docs.substrate.io) and follow the